Labelle: Solo careers and reunions

-In 1991, Patti LaBelle reunited with Nona Hendryx and Sarah Dash on the track, "Release Yourself", from LaBelle's Grammy-winning album, Burnin.
+In 1991, Patti LaBelle reunited with Nona Hendryx and Sarah Dash on the track, "Release Yourself", from LaBelle's Grammy-winning album, Burnin'.
 The trio reunited onstage at the Apollo Theater in 1991 to perform the song on LaBelle's second concert performance video while promoting the release of Burnin.
 In addition to "Release Yourself", Hendryx and LaBelle composed the gospel-flavored ballad "When You've Been Blessed (Feels Like Heaven)".
-In 1995, the trio reunited again for the dance single, "Turn it Out", for the soundtrack to the film, To Wong Foo, Thanks for Everything!
+In 1995, the trio reunited again for the dance single, "Turn it Out", for the soundtrack to the film To Wong Foo, Thanks for Everything!
 Julie Newmar.
-The song became their first charted hit in nineteen years peaking at number-one on the Billboard dance singles chart.
+The song became their first charted hit in 19 years peaking at No. 1 on the Billboard dance singles chart.
 Four years later, the original Blue Belles (including Cindy Birdsong) reunited to receive an award from the R&B Foundation for Lifetime Achievement.
 In 2006, the trio of LaBelle, Dash and Hendrix briefly came together to record a Hendryx-written track called "Dear Rosa" for the soundtrack to a film called Preaching to the Choir.
 In 2008, Labelle announced their reunion and released their first studio album in 32 years, the critically acclaimed Back to Now.

 That year, the trio went back on tour together which carried through the spring of 2009.
 In an interview with the Toronto Star, Patti LaBelle explained why she, Dash and Hendryx waited over 32 years to record a full-length album: "You don't want to half-step something this important....it was about finding the right time and place.
 We were never ones to do anything on anyone else's time anyway; we were always unconventional.
-I still have my glitter boots to prove it."
+I still have my glitter boots to prove it".

 The group performed a triumphant show at the Apollo Theatre in New York City on December 19, 2008.
-They continued to perform with each other sporadically; Dash sang with Patti LaBelle at a LaBelle concert two days before her death on September 20, 2021.
+They continued to perform with each other sporadically; Dash sang with Patti LaBelle at one of the latter's concert two days before her death on September 20, 2021.